 But either the name didn’t really fit, or, by analogy with AvtoVAZ’s products, Kalina didn’t go very well.
 More precisely, did not go, unlike the car, at all.

 According to the United Shipbuilding Corporation, the design of such a wonderful Kalina was assigned to 2015.
 Pledge it at the Admiralty Shipyards in 2018.
 But not laid so far.

 But in March of 2019 of the year there was information that "funding for a project to develop a promising non-volatile power plant with an oxygen-hydrogen type electrochemical generator to equip advanced ultra-low-noise non-nuclear submarines of the 677 Lada Ave. was frozen."

 Apparently, the patience of someone at the top burst, and more “Ruby” containers with money do not shine.

 As well as the Russian Navy does not shine the fourth (at least) generation submarines.

 Accordingly, the only thing left is to build the Varshavyanka.
 Here are the promises, here’s the prospect.

-And now, how is it logical to judge how well all this is good and beautiful?
+And now, how is it logical to judge how good and beautiful it all is?
 The situation is so-so.
-In the Far East, according to some, the tanks will be able to withstand the amphibious landing and will sink the ships, God forbid that at least Varshavyanka appear in the Baltic.
+In the Far East, according to some, Tanks they will be able to withstand the amphibious landing and will sink the ships, God forbid that at least “Varshavyanka” appear in the Baltic.